holidayextras/headspring/README.md

 # expose port 8080 to the outside world:

-kubectl expose rc NAME --type="LoadBalancer" --session-affinity="ClientIP"
+kubectl expose rc NAME --type="LoadBalancer"

 # list the IP address the pod is listening on (this will take a few minutes to allocate the external IP):